Nonlinear Symmetry-Fragmentation of Nonabelian Anyons In Symmetry-Enriched Topological Phases: A String-Net Model Realization: Abstract

 \section{Abstract}

 {Symmetry-enriched topological (SET) phases combine intrinsic topological order with global symmetries, giving rise to novel symmetry phenomena.
-While SET phases with Abelian anyons are relatively well understood, those involving non-Abelian anyons remain elusive.
-This obscurity stems from the multi-dimensional internal gauge spaces intrinsic to non-Abelian anyons---a feature first made explicit in \cite{Lan2014b,Hu2018} and further explored and formalized in our recent works \cite{Wang2020,zhao2022,zhao2024,zhao2024a,zhao2024b,zhao2025c}.
+While SET phases with Abelian anyons are relatively well understood, those involving nonabelian anyons remain elusive.
+This obscurity stems from the multi-dimensional internal gauge spaces intrinsic to nonabelian anyons -- a feature first made explicit in \cite{Hu2018} and further explored in our recent works \cite{Wang2020,zhao2022,zhao2024,zhao2024a,zhao2024b,zhao2025c}.
 These internal spaces can transform in highly nontrivial ways under global symmetries.
-In this work, we employ an exactly solvable model---the multifusion Hu-Geer-Wu string-net model introduced in a companion paper \cite{Fu2025}---to reveal how the internal gauge spaces of non-Abelian anyons transform under symmetries.
-We uncover a universal mechanism, global symmetry fragmentation (GSF), whereby symmetry-invariant anyons exhibit internal Hilbert space decompositions into eigensubspaces labeled by generally fractional symmetry charges.
+In this work, we employ an exactly solvable model -- the multifusion Hu–Geer–Wu string-net model introduced in a companion paper \cite{fu2025symmetryenrichedtopologicalphasesgauging} -- to reveal how the internal gauge spaces of nonabelian anyons transform under symmetries.
+We uncover a universal phenomenon, global symmetry fragmentation (GSF), whereby symmetry-invariant anyons exhibit internal Hilbert space decompositions into eigensubspaces labeled by generally fractional symmetry charges.
 Meanwhile, symmetry-permuted anyons hybridize and fragment their internal spaces in accordance with their symmetry behavior.
-These fragmented structures realize genuinely nonlinear symmetry representations---to be termed coherent representations---that transcend conventional linear and projective classifications, reflecting the categorical nature of symmetries in topological phases.
-Our results identify nonlinear fragmentation as a hallmark of non-Abelian SETs and suggest new routes for symmetry-enabled control in topological quantum computation.}
+These fragmented structures realize genuinely nonlinear symmetry representations that transcend conventional linear and projective classifications.
+Our results identify nonlinear global symmetry fragmentation as a hallmark of SETs and may shed new light on symmetry-enabled control in topological quantum computation.}